Pay more attention to Tulenkey – Ayisha Modi to Ghanaians

 Source: Zionfelix

-A die-hard fan of Stonebwoy, Ayisha Modi, has called on Ghanaians to pay more attention to Tulenkey.
+A die-hard fan of Stonebwoy, Ayisha Modi has called on Ghanaians to pay more attention to rapper Tulenkey.

-She made this statement after ZionFelix posted a video of Tulenkey at Nautyca’s Habour City Concert which took place at Tema Community 2 on Instagram.
+She made this statement after ZionFelix posted a video of Tulenkey at Nautyca’s Habour City Concert which took place at Tema Community 2.

-“Ghanaians need to pay more attention to this guy @chief.tulenkey,” Ayisha Modi wrote.
+Ayisha Modi wrote, “Ghanaians need to pay more attention to this guy @chief.tulenkey.”

 Tulenkey, known in private life as Chief Osei Bonsu, is one of the young Ghanaian musicians who are putting more efforts to push their crafts.